 Subsequent treatment depends on the histology of the polyp.
 If dysplastic epithelium does not invade the muscularis mucosa, the line of resection in the polyp's stalk is clear, and the lesion is well differentiated, endoscopic excision and close endoscopic follow-up should suffice.
 Patients with deeper invasion, an unclear resection line, or a poorly differentiated lesion should have segmental resection of the colon.
 Because invasion through the muscularis mucosa provides access to lymphatics and increases the potential for lymph node metastasis, such patients should have further evaluation (as in colon cancer—see Colorectal Cancer).

-The scheduling of follow-up examinations after polypectomy is controversial.
+The scheduling of follow-up examinations after polypectomy is controversial and varies by the number, size, and type of polyps removed (see also American College of Gastroenterology's guidelines for colonoscopy surveillance after polypectomy).
 Most authorities recommend total colonoscopy annually for 2 yr (or barium enema if total colonoscopy is impossible), with removal of newly discovered lesions.
 If 2 annual examinations are negative for new lesions, colonoscopy is recommended every 2 to 3 yr.
-Current cost containment recommendations extend the interval between colonoscopies to 5 yr or longer.
+Current cost containment recommendations extend the interval between colonoscopies to 5 yr or longer, which some practitioners argue is not necessarily best practice.

 Aspirin and COX-2 inhibitors may help prevent formation of new polyps in patients with polyps or colon cancer.